cgadski/nix-rice/README.md

 The purpose of the nix-rice project is to use nix to develop and deploy linux desktop ricing configurations, and solve related issues and add necessary features to the nixos system in the process.

+## How do I use this project as an end-user?

+Import a file like example/rice.nix into your configuration.nix, and adjust makeRice accordingly.

+## What is the structure of this project?